flowersteam/flowersteam.github.io/_posts/2021-10-29-ecological_niche.md

 Maybe in some other environments, there are entities which have to solve different families of problems in which embodiment is less essential.
 In that case, maybe embodiment is going to be less a problem and also less a solution because the world in which those entities are living is less relevant to physics.
 I don't think we can say very general statements about whether embodiment is needed for intelligence.
 I think it's rather that for some particular organisms in certain environments embodiment is absolutely central, and for other kinds of organism, in some other kinds of environments, maybe it is less central.

-*ME: You say that social interaction like language and speech is, at least for human-level intelligence [...], a necessary property.
-Would you say that some artificial agent could be intelligent without any social interaction?*
+***ME: You say that social interaction like language and speech is, at least for human-level intelligence [...], a necessary property.
+Would you say that some artificial agent could be intelligent without any social interaction?***

 <div class="content">
 <div class="row">
     <div class="col-lg-8">
           <p style="margin-bottom: 0">
-          Again, I would reformulate the other way around.
+          PYO: I would reformulate the other way around.
 I think that one of the key problems that human intelligence is solving is dealing with social interaction.
           Of course, you can imagine some other worlds.
 Actually, there are animals on this planet that have a rather poor social life and still they are able to do amazing things.
 It doesn't mean that they are not intelligent.
           From the point of view of their environment, they are extremely intelligent, they are extremely adaptive, it's just that they don't need to solve this problem of social interaction.
           As I was saying initially, one of the specific problems that is implied by being able to live in a culturally evolving system is the ability to adapt continuously to changes in the environment and to invent new things.